sorourf/llm_alignment/README.md

 $\text{Loss } \sum_{t=0}^{T} \log \pi_\theta(a_t|s_t) \cdot A_t$

-The fundamental idea is to update model parameters to make good actions more likely.
-The policy gradient loss is:
+The fundamental principle of policy gradient methods is to optimize model parameters to increase the probability of actions that lead to higher rewards.
+The policy gradient loss function is formulated as:

 $L_{PG} = -\log(\pi_\theta(a_t|s_t)) \cdot A_t$

 Where:
-- $\pi_\theta(a_t|s_t)$ is the probability of taking action $a_t$ in state $s_t$
+- $\pi_\theta(a_t|s_t)$ represents the probability of selecting action $a_t$ in state $s_t$ under policy $\pi_\theta$
-- $A_t$ is the advantage of that action
+- $A_t$ denotes the advantage of that action
-- The negative sign turns this into a minimization problem for gradient descent
+- The negative sign converts this into a minimization problem for gradient descent optimization

-This creates a similar effect to supervised learning:
+This formulation creates an effect analogous to supervised learning:
-- When $A_t > 0$ (action was better than average), we increase the probability of that action
+- For $A_t > 0$ (actions better than average), the probability of that action increases
-- When $A_t < 0$ (action was worse than average), we decrease the probability
+- For $A_t < 0$ (actions worse than average), the probability decreases
-- The magnitude of $A_t$ determines how much to adjust the probabilities
+- The magnitude of $A_t$ determines the scale of probability adjustment

-The key insight is that by using the advantage as a scaling factor, we can train without explicit "correct" tokens—we only need to know how good each action was relative to average performance.****
+The key insight is that by utilizing the advantage as a scaling factor, we can train models without requiring explicit "correct" tokens—we simply need to determine how good each action was relative to average performance.

+To implement policy gradient methods effectively, we take steps in the direction of the gradient of this expression.
+Through mathematical derivation, we can determine that the loss function that produces this gradient is the probability of the action multiplied by the advantage.
+For complete trajectories, we aggregate this loss across all time steps.

+The logarithmic form of the probability in the loss function provides mathematical convenience.
+This formulation maintains the desired directional updates while offering better numerical properties and theoretical connections to information theory.
+This approach differs fundamentally from supervised fine-tuning, where loss functions typically measure the distance between model predictions and ground truth labels.

+Having established the loss function, we must address a critical question: how do we calculate the advantage term $A_t$?
+Various reinforcement learning algorithms employ different methods.
+Two notable approaches are Proximal Policy Optimization (PPO) from OpenAI and Grouped Reference Policy Optimization (GRPO) from DeepSeek.

+This tutorial focuses on PPO, which employs the following principle: since we lack knowledge of the "correct" action (unlike in supervised learning), we compare each action against the average expected outcome.
+PPO defines advantage by answering the question: "How much better than average was the action we selected?" or "How much improvement did we achieve compared to a baseline policy?"

+While the policy gradient loss provides a theoretical framework for updating our model, we require a mechanism to calculate the advantage term $A_t$.
+This is where the **Value Function** becomes essential, providing a critical component for estimating the quality of each state and enabling us to determine the relative advantage of our actions.

 ## The Value Function and Actor-Critic Architecture